Delta456/box-cli-maker/README.md

 If you want High Intensity Colors then the Color name must start with `Hi`.
 If Color option is empty or invalid then Box with default Color is formed.

-True Color is possible, you need to provide it as `uint` or `[3]uint` and make sure that the terminals which will be targetted must have it supported.
+True Color is possible though you need to provide it as `uint` or `[3]uint` and make sure that the terminals which will be targetted must have it supported.

 `[3]uint`'s element all must be in a range of `[0, 0xFF]` and `uint` in range of `[0x000000, 0xFFFFFF]`.

-Here's a list of 24 bit [supported terminals](https://gist.github.com/XVilka/8346728) and 16 bit [supported terminals](https://fedoraproject.org/wiki/Features/256_Color_Terminals).
+Here's a list of 24 bit [supported terminals](https://gist.github.com/XVilka/8346728) and 8 bit [supported terminals](https://fedoraproject.org/wiki/Features/256_Color_Terminals).

+4 bit Color are now supported by every terminal now so there is no list for them unlike the above ones.

+As convenience, if the terminal's doesn't support True Color then it will round off according to the terminal's max supported colors which makes it easier for the users not to worry about other terminal for most of the cases.

 It is possible to have True Color support on Windows Console but you need have `^v1.2.4` else True Color effect will not be there.